SachidaPokhrel/Class_Reproducibility/05_DataWrangling/05_InClass_Assignment_DataWrangling.md

     ## 11 Soybean         12     0.687     6 0.0643  0.0263
     ## 12 Soybean         18     0.716     6 0.0153  0.00626

+### Question 5.

-### Calculate the difference between the soybean column, the soil column, and the difference between the cotton column and the soil column
+Calculate the difference between the soybean column, the soil column, and the difference between the cotton column and the soil column

 ``` r
 alpha_average2 <- alpha_average %>%